×

 Si tienes tele, ahí te ves. — If you have a TV, see you there

 This is a Mexican saying which literally translates to “If you have a TV, see you there.”
-It’s a casual way of saying goodbye, implying that the person is going to watch TV.
+It’s a play on words: “TV” sounds like te ves.

 Me voy a casa, si tienes tele, ahí te ves.
 (I’m going home, if you have a TV, see you there.)